 PTSD is the clinical term for a set of normal reactions to a traumatic, distressing experience or event.
 It can occur after a person experiences or witnesses something that was, or they perceive to have been, life threatening.

-- Dissociation can occur.
-This is a disconnection between a person’s thoughts, memories, feelings, actions, or sense of who he or she is.
-This can involve “losing touch” with awareness of one’s immediate surroundings and can happen during flashbacks.
+- dissociation can occur, a disconnection between a person’s thoughts, memories, feelings, actions, or sense of who he or she is, this can involve “losing touch” with awareness of one’s immediate surroundings and can happen during flashbacks

 Sadly some women are wrongly diagnosed with PND due to a lack of awareness of birth trauma when in reality they have PTSD.
 While PTSD can occur along side PND it is important that a woman receives a correct diagnosis of PTSD so she can access the right support, help and therapies she needs to recover.